 - Four electives, chosen from the linguistics courses at the 1000 level (e.g. Syntax, Phonetics, Phonology, Morphology, Historical Linguistics, Aspects of Sociolinguistics, Introduction to Applied Linguistics, and more)

 Please note that courses that already counted toward other certificates (ASL, Arabic) or minors may not double count.
 For example, if you took LING 1520 Introduction to Arabic Linguistics for your Arabic certificate, it cannot be applied toward your Ling Minor.

 If you are looking to complement your linguistics degree with a foreign-language credential, Pitt offers many great opportunities: you can find the range of options on this page.
 The Department of Linguistics also adminsters many of the language programs in-house.

-The Less-Commonly-Taught-Languages Center of the Department of Linguistics is now offering minors in nine languages that you won't find at many other colleges or universities!
+The Less-Commonly-Taught-Languages Center of the Department of Linguistics is now offering minors in ten languages that you won't find at many other colleges or universities!
 The minor is comprised of 17 credits: 4 language courses and one elective.
-As of the fall of 2018, minors can now be pursued in:
+As of the fall of 2019, minors can now be pursued in: